-Three conditions, plus being a subset, gets us all ten axioms.
+Three conditions, plus being a subset of a known vector space, gets us all ten properties.
 Fabulous!

 This theorem can be paraphrased by saying that a subspace is "a non-empty subset (of a vector space) that is closed under vector addition and scalar multiplication."